jasmine2chen/AWS-Cloud-Data-Warehouse/README.md

 python aws_check_cluster_available.py
 ```

-#### 3. Destroying the cluster
+4. Destroying the cluster

-_After the ETL process done, nor whenever you want, you can destroy it with a single command:_
+-After the ETL process done, nor whenever you want, you can destroy it with a single command:_

 ```sh
 python aws_destroy_cluster.py